 Event auditing occurs on a per node basis: each node captures only its own events, and saves the records in its own log file.
 When a database’s log files are to be inspected, the user can perform a download: all log files are duly downloaded, as a single, compressed file, to the user’s current system.

 For a full overview, providing access to step-by-step instructions and reference information, see Auditing.

-Couchbase Capella automatically uses the underlying Cloud Provider’s Key Management System—KMS for AWS and Cloud Key Management Service for GCP, and Azure Key Vault for Azure.
+Couchbase Capella automatically uses the underlying Cloud Provider’s Key Management System—KMS for AWS, Cloud Key Management Service for GCP, and Azure Key Vault for Azure.

 Couchbase Capella uses customer master keys that are 256-bit Advanced Encryption Standard (AES) symmetric keys and are not exportable.
 AES-256, which has a key length of 256 bits, supports the largest bit size and is practically unbreakable by brute force based on current computing power, making it the strongest encryption standard.
 A new key is created for each cluster/database.

 Customer master keys use hardware security modules (HSMs) that have been validated under FIPS 140-2.

 Capella is built upon Couchbase’s sophisticated Role-Based Access Control.

 Organization and Project Overview: Couchbase Capella is organized into organizations and projects, each of which has its own user roles.